West-Lane-Translator/wlt_content/content/pages/EAS.md

 In addition to the audio messages transmitted by radio stations, television stations must also transmit a visual message.
-A text
-\"crawl\" is displayed at the top of the screen that contains all of the information encoded in the initial header.
-A color coded \"crawl\" system is often used where the color signifies the priority of the message.
+A text "crawl" is displayed at the top of the screen that contains all of the information encoded in the initial header.
+A color coded "crawl" system is often used where the color signifies the priority of the message.
 Some television stations transmit only the visual message which is outside of the requirements.